 Barcode & Label - with Envelope & Mailing Address Printing

-Barcode & Label is a label design, barcode printing, and mailing address/envelope printing app.
-It provides a full What-You-See-Is-What-You-Get (WYSIWYG) designer to enable you to design and print Address Labels, Inventory Tags, Envelopes, Mailing Addresses, Price Labels, and Business Cards.
-It is bundled with more than 600 label stock templates and market-proven barcode fonts to create barcode labels of the highest quality that meet industry's strictest requirements.
+Barcode & Label is a powerful application for label design, barcode printing, and mailing address or envelope printing.
+It features a full What-You-See-Is-What-You-Get (WYSIWYG) designer, allowing you to easily create and print Address Labels, Inventory Tags, Envelopes, Mailing Labels, Price Tags, and Business Cards.
+The app includes over 600 pre-built label stock templates and industry-proven barcode fonts, enabling you to produce high-quality barcode labels that meet even the strictest industry standards.

 Capabilities